50 Fitness Myths That Can Seriously Damage Your Health

 Myth: “Hot yoga” is the best yoga workout

 People who swear by Bikram—hot—yoga say they reap more benefits than they would with traditional yoga, including increased flexibility and balance, better cardiovascular health, and more calorie-burning.
 But when you’re exercising for 90 minutes in a room that’s 105 degrees and 40 percent humidity, things can go really wrong.
 In fact, a recent study by the American Council on Exercise found that some participants’ core body temperature rose to 103 and one reached 104.1, which is medically concerning.
 As a result, the Council advised that participants increase their water intake and that instructors take more care to gradually adapt people to the heat of the room.
 So, be aware of the risks, and take a break to hydrate if you start feeling overwhelmed.
+(Be sure you know the causes of exercise-related chest pain, besides a heart attack.)

 Myth: Use a weight belt when doing squats to lift more